Experience the simplicity, mindfulness and joy of yogic lifestyle

 There are two yoga classes offered daily, a sunrise yoga class, and a sunset yoga class, with the exception of Sundays, when only a morning class is available due to our big Sunday Feast in the late afternoon.
 The classes are mostly Vinyasa style, either facilitated by our head teachers, or by our yoga teacher trainees under the supervision of their trainers.
 Either way, they are viable for beginners, with options given for more experienced participants.

 We also run Yogic Living classes on Sun-Fri at lunch time, with various topics that can range from philosophy, life coaching and guided meditation to ayurveda, nutrition, and more.
-These classes always start at 12:30pm with a 30 minute Kirtan (singing meditation with a variety of mantras), followed by a 1hr class by one of our Krishna Village teachers.
+These classes always start after lunch at 1:30pm with a 30 minute Kirtan (singing meditation with a variety of mantras), followed by a 1hr class by one of our Krishna Village teachers.